-Er Baretto translates as “little bar” in English.
+Er Baretto means little bar in English.
 The outdoor seating is perfectly placed on one of the most charming streets in Monti.
-Strings of ivy connect one side of the street to the other and flower trucks set up shop near the outside tables.
+Strings of ivy connect one side of the street to the other, and flower trucks set up shop near the outside tables.

 To accompany your coffee, order a sweet treat.
-The Torta della nonna is a local favorite, and a good option to choose.
-Consisting of a pie with a shortbread-like crust, the pie is filled with thick Italian custard, and topped with a generous portion of pine nuts and powdered sugar.
+The Torta della nonna is a local favorite and a good option.
+With a shortbread-like crust, the pie is filled with thick Italian custard and topped with a generous portion of pine nuts and powdered sugar.

 € – €€ | Casual | Outdoor Seating | Kids | Monti

 An Italian restaurant guide is never complete without a gelateria.
 After all, do as the Romans do.
 And Romans love gelato.
-A go-to gelato in Monti is Il Gelatone for a few reasons.
-It is just a minute walk from the main square in Monti, Piazza della Madonna dei Monti.
+A go-to spot in Monti is Il Gelatone for a few reasons: It’s just a minute’s walk from the main square in Monti, Piazza della Madonna dei Monti.

 Enjoy your gelato on the steps of the fountain.
 This gelateria also features a variety of traditional and soy-based flavors.
-Plus, vegans in rome can rejoice that this place exists.
-Vegan gelato does exist is many gelaterias, but in the form of sorbet.
-This is one of the few places in Rome that serve soy-based gelato.
+Plus, vegans in Rome can rejoice that this place exists.
+Normally, vegan gelato exists in many gelaterias, but in the form of sorbet.
+This is one of the few places in Rome that serves soy-based gelato.
 Plus, they don’t skimp on the creaminess or flavor.

 For vegan flavors, enjoy coconut, strawberry, chocolate, hazelnut, and more!
 You can even order a gluten-free cone.
 The 25+ traditional flavors range from pistachio to cheesecake.